-How To Build an Engaged Lead Pipeline with LinkedIn in 2021
+How To Build an Engaged Lead Pipeline with LinkedIn in 2024

 Engaged Lead Pipeline on LinkedIn

-The social media world is an ever-changing landscape.
-As the most recent Facebook and Twitter scandals have demonstrated, it is vital to stay on top of new marketing trends.
 LinkedIn’s robust analytics and marketing tools are among the most overlooked aspects of this social media platform.
 The platform is also one of the most underrated social media platforms for marketing.
-There are many reasons to use LinkedIn for marketing, from its giant database of professionals to relevant ads and high clickthrough rates.

-In this article, I’ll walk you through a step-by-step process on how to grow your connections, and B2B leads on LinkedIn quickly.
+In this article, I’ll walk you through a step-by-step process on how to grow your connections and B2B leads on LinkedIn quickly.

-Let’s first talk about LinkedIn.
+First, let's talk about LinkedIn.

 Despite LinkedIn’s many advantages, not all marketers know how to access and apply LinkedIn data.

-LinkedIn is the world’s largest professional network, with more than 700 million members, striking a powerful chord in virtually every industry imaginable.
+LinkedIn is the world’s largest professional network, with more than 930 million members, striking a powerful chord in virtually every industry imaginable.
 LinkedIn is also ideal for B2B marketing.
 According to one estimate, 62% of all B2B interactions take place on LinkedIn.

 LinkedIn might be pretty obvious as a B2B business tool, but some preconceived notions hold many people back from investing time on the platform.

 First off, some people assume that the number of users on LinkedIn is fewer than other social networks and thus not worth the trouble.
 In reality, the platform is thriving.
 With professionals of all types hanging around daily on LinkedIn, you have many potential clients at your disposal.
-And remember: there are 700 million members to get through.
+And remember: there are 930 million members to get through.

 Next, some people might assume that LinkedIn is dull and outdated.
 That’s quickly becoming untrue.
 LinkedIn has a corporate feel to it, but guess what?
 Those are your prospects.